Key Takeaways

 - Third-party testing is crucial to verify the purity of valerian root supplements.

-- Effectiveness claims vary greatly depending on manufacturing standards.
+- Product quality and consistency can vary depending on manufacturing standards.

 Table of Contents